WP-Reloaded/apply-online-plugin/README.txt

 Tags: Job Board, Form Builder, Contact Form, payment form, Job Manager Requires at least: 5.0
 Tested up to: 6.5
-Stable tag: 2.5.6
+Stable tag: 2.5.7
 Requires PHP: 5.2.4
 License: GPLv2 or later

 Powerful & intuitive plugin to post ads and start receiving applications online.

 == Description ==
-= Are you looking for a page on your website to post ads and start receiving applications conveniently? = Focused on stability and simplicity, with this plugin you can create a job board, advertisement board or open online registration of courses & classes and start receiving applications from your website.
+= Job Boards, Course Registrations, School Admissions, and more, all in one place.  = Focused on stability and simplicity, with this plugin you can create a job board, advertisement board or open online registration of courses & classes and start receiving applications from your website.

 = The Most User Friendly WordPress Application Form Builder and Manager =